BeyondScheme/BeyondScheme.github.io/_posts/2016-05-30-pitest-with-java.md

 }
 {% endhighlight %}

-Ok, we covered our edge cases, however if you'll execute pitest plugin once again you'll see that we still have two mutations which survived.
+Ok, we covered our edge cases, however if you execute pitest plugin once again you'll see that we still have two mutations which survived.

 <img src="/images/blog/posts/pitest-with-java/survivedMutations.jpg" />